The Hugh M. & Kathryn Arant, Sr. Scholarship in Veterinary Medicine

 The Thomas C. Randolph, Jr. Memorial Scholarship

-Mrs. Velma Randolph, along with the faculty, staff, and administration of the College of Veterinary Medicine at MSU established this scholarship in memory of Dr. Thomas C. Randolph, Jr. The scholarship is awarded to a fourth year student who has demonstrated a career interest in food animal medicine during their first 3 years.
+Mrs. Velma Randolph, along with the faculty, staff and administration of the College of Veterinary Medicine at MSU established this scholarship in memory of Dr. Thomas C. Randolph, Jr. The scholarship is awarded to a fourth year student who has demonstrated a career interest in food animal medicine during his or her first three years.

 The Linda "Big Lou" Schuerer Memorial Annual Scholarship

 Established in 2008, The LINDA *BIG LOU* SCHUERER MEMORIAL ANNUAL SCHOLARSHIP was founded in as a tribute to the supportive mother of MSU graduate Paula A. Schuerer, DVM, MBA.
 Linda Schuerer was a native of a farming community in Tennessee where she was actively involved in farming.
 Her passion for agriculture and animals was passed along to her daughter.
 The promotion of agriculture and animal well-being are the goals of the scholarships that are divided equally into two separate annual funds in the College of Veterinary Medicine and the College of Agriculture and Life Sciences’ Department of Animal and Dairy Sciences.